Wednesday, February 12, 2025

 Brave blood was running through my veins

-of my European Father and Mexican Indian Mother.
+of my European father and Mexican Indian mother.

-Not a mixed-up heritage, but two worlds lived under my skin.
+Not a mixed-up heritage, but two coordinated worlds lived under my skin.

 One not better than another, though richer and poorer

-is usually confused as better or worse.
+is usually confused for better or worse.

 I was most at home in my Tahoua dress and braided hair.